-Action Responsible Associated recommendations 5 Develop encouragement programs and events to get more people walking and bicycling.
+Action Responsible Associated recommendations Develop encouragement programs and events to get more people walking and bicycling.
 This includes Advocates 5.1 - 5.4 designing safety and how-to materials, training courses, maps, and other education efforts that espouse the health, safety, environmental, and economic benefits of biking and walking.
-Iowa DOT Recommend a safe passing law that requires drivers to change lanes when passing another vehicle Iowa DOT 4.3 (including cars, bicycles, agricultural equipment, construction equipment, etc.).
+Iowa DOT neatth, safety, environmental, and economic benefits of biking and watking.
+Iowa Department of Public Health Recommend a safe passing law that requires drivers to change lanes when passing another vehicle Iowa DOT 4.3 (including cars, bicycles, agricultural equipment, construction equipment, etc.).
 Iowa DPS Advocates Recommend a vulnerable road user law that increases penalties beyond the current penalties for a motorist Iowa DOT 4.3 that injures or kills a bicyclist, pedestrian, construction worker, law enforcement officer, or any other vulnerable roadway user.
-Iowa DPS vullerable foadway usel.
-Advocates Continually revisit drivers' education curriculum to include the rights of bicyclists and pedestrians, as well Iowa DOT 5.1, 5.3 as current and future vulnerable road user laws (subsequent to adoption of new laws).
-Iowa Bicycle Coalition 4.3 Annually recalculate the On-Road Bicycle Compatibility Rating for all rural and metro area periphery paved roads in order to identify segments with poor conditions for biking.
+Iowa DPS Advocates Continually revisit driver's education curriculum to include the rights of bicyclists and pedestrians, as well Iowa DOT 5.1, 5.3 as current and future vulnerable road user laws (subsequent to adoption of new laws).
+Iowa Bicycle Coalition 4.3 Annually or biennially recalculate the On-Road Bicycle Compatibility Rating for all rural and metro area periphery paved roads in order to identify segments with poor conditions for biking.
 Coordinate gap elimination efforts with opportunities in upcoming projects.
 Iowa DOT 3.5 Update this Bicycle and Pedestrian Long-Range Plan in 5 to 10 years.
 Iowa DOT 2.2 - 2.4 3.5 4.4

-8.4 Long- term actions
+8.4 Long-term actions